isabellahuang4/isabellahuang4.github.io/about.markdown

 My general research interests include embodied cognition, language, and education.
 I am working with Tammy Sumner on the NSF funded TalkBack project, working to provide K12 mathematics teachers automatic feedback to better help facilitate equitable classroom dialogues.
+I am also a grad student member of the Computer Science department's Graduate Committee as well as an officer on CSGSA (Graduate Student Association).